Little White Duck: A Childhood in China: Story and contents

 The book's story is in eight parts.
 The book includes Na Liu's reaction to the death of Mao Zedong.
-Elizabeth Bird, an Evanston Public Library Collection Development Manager and a previous New York Public Library materials specialist, stated how Na Liu cries since the other persons around her are also crying is "very realistic".
+Elizabeth Bird, an Evanston Public Library Collection Development Manager and a previous New York Public Library materials specialist, stated how Na Liu cries since the other persons around her are also crying is "very realistic."

 The book includes supplementary materials, such as maps, translations of hanzi, a glossary, and a timeline of Chinese history.

 Reception

 Bird gave a favorable review to the book in an article for the School Library Journal.
-Bird cited how it "simply tells a true story about some of the people who were helped by Mao's rule" and has "universal stories from her youth that anybody can enjoy", even though it was one of several works around the Cultural Revolution, a common theme in children's books about China available in the United States, and used that particular setting.
+Bird cited how it "simply tells a true story about some of the people who were helped by Mao's rule" and has "universal stories from her youth that anybody can enjoy," even though it was one of several works around the Cultural Revolution, a common theme in children's books about China available in the United States, and used that particular setting.
 Bird stated that a coworker who grew up in China in the same period confirmed to her that the book's details were authentic.

 Publishers Weekly stated described Na Liu as a "storyteller whose words are enlivened by Martinez's enthusiastic and energetic art, and their respective tones complement each other fluidly."

 Kirkus Reviews stated that the book is "beautifully drawn and quietly evocative."

+Little White Duck was a 2012 Cybils Award finalist in the Elementary and Middle Grade Graphic Novel category.